I Am Rich

-I Am Rich is a 2008 mobile app for iPhones which had minimal function and was priced at US$999.99.
-The app was pulled from the App Store after less than 24 hours.
-Receiving poor reviews from critics, only eight copies were sold.
+I Am Rich is a discontinued 2008 mobile app for iPhones which had minimal function and was priced at US$999.99.
+The app was pulled from the App Store less than 24 hours after its launch.
+Receiving negative reviews from critics, only eight copies were sold.
 In the years since, several similar applications have been released at lower prices.

 Overview

-I Am Rich was developed by Armin Heinrich.
+I Am Rich was developed as a joke by German software developer, Armin Heinrich, after he saw iPhone users complaining about software priced above $0.99.
 The app only showed a glowing red gem and an icon that, when pressed, displayed the following mantra in large text:

+Heinrich told The New York Times that "I regard it as art.
+I did not expect many people to buy it and did not expect all the fuss about it."

 The application is described as "a work of art with no hidden function at all", with its only purpose being to show other people that they were able to afford it.
 Vox writer Zachary Crockett called it "the ultimate Veblen good in app form".